cc-archive/policies/privacy-policy-with-ccid.md

 1. If you purchase merchandise from the Creative Commons store (http://store.creativecommons.org/), your personal information will be used for the purpose of sending you the items you purchased.
 If you sign up to receive updates from Creative Commons when you check out from the store, we will use your personal information to send you communications about Creative Commons news and campaigns.
 2. You may donate money to Creative Commons directly or through a variety of on-line payment sites, including PayPal, JustGive.org, Good Search, Network for Good, and Mission Fish, among others.
 When you use any of those websites and services to donate to CC, your personal information is sent to, handled by and stored by those websites in accordance with their respective privacy policies and terms of use.
 You should read and understand the privacy policy and terms of use of any website you use to donate to Creative Commons.
 When you donate money to Creative Commons directly, we use your personal information to process your donation.
 When you donate money as part of one of CC’s fundraising campaigns, your name will be published on our “supporters page” unless you request otherwise.
 If you sign up to receive updates from Creative Commons when you provide your donation, we will use your personal information to send you communications about Creative Commons news and campaigns.

-## ccNet Website.
+## ccNet Website

 This service is no longer accepting new accounts, but if you previously created a ccNet account, you may still access and use it.
-When you joined ccNet , you provided personal information to create your account and establish a password and profile, and to create an OpenID.
+When you joined ccNet, you provided personal information to create your account and establish a password and profile, and to create an OpenID.
 We use that personal information to establish and maintain your accounts, provide you with the features we provide for account holders, to act as your OpenID service provider, and for the purpose of contacting you about upcoming news and events relevant to Creative Commons.

 By joining ccNet, you were also given a public profile page where you can voluntarily post personal information for public viewing.
 The information that you submit on your public profile page, including but not limited to information you provide in the field “Your CC Story” and any photograph or image of yourself you upload, is posted by you at your discretion (although subject to ccNet’s Master Terms of Use).
 The information you publish on your public profile page, including your personal information, may be used by anyone who views that information for any lawful purpose, with the exception of the text you insert in the “Your CC Story” field and any photograph or image of yourself that you upload, which if you choose to provide in either case must be licensed under and becomes subject to the terms and conditions of the Creative Commons Attribution 3.0 Unported License, as stated on the Edit Profile page.
 CC may use the personal and non personal browsing information you provide in your public profile, including the text in the “Your CC Story” field (subject to the terms of that license), to promote the mission of Creative Commons and the ccNet Website.

+##Participating in Our Community

-Participating in Our Community: Registered Users.
+Registered Users.
 When you register to obtain a user account on any of the Services (any such person, a “Registered User”), including but not limited to CCID (a universal log-in for all Creative Commons services), you may be asked to provide personal information to create your account and establish a password and profile.
 We encourage you to use an alias or nickname if you are not comfortable providing your legal name.
 The name or nickname you provide in connection with your account may be used to attribute you in connection with any content you submit to any Service.
 We also use that personal information to establish and maintain your account, to provide you with the features we provide Registered Users, and to email you regarding changes to this policy or other applicable policies.
 If you sign up to receive updates from Creative Commons when you create your account, we will use your personal information to send you communications about Creative Commons news and campaigns.

 Any other personal information that we may collect which is not described specifically in this Privacy Policy will only be collected and used in accordance with the Principles.